mdmdirector/mdmdirector/README.md

 ### App

 - App state inspection binary (perhaps a separate service to MDMDirector due to requiring exposure to the public internet)
-- FileVault Key escrow to Crypt (and compatible servers)
-- Re-push enrollment profile when SCEP certificate is coming up to expiry

 ## Contributing